NAGOYA ELECTRIC WORKS CO., LTD.

 Basic Initiative Policy

-In order to carry out appropriate corporate management that meets the expectations of all stakeholders, the recognizes the enhancement of corporate governance as an important issue and is committed to improving management transparency and promoting prompt management decision-making and management efficiency in response to changes in the business environment.
+In order to carry out appropriate corporate management that meets the expectations of all stakeholders, Nagoya Electric Works Co., Ltd. ("NEW") recognizes the enhancement of corporate governance as an important issue and is committed to improving management transparency and promoting prompt management decision-making and management efficiency in response to changes in the business environment.

 [Supplementary Principle 1.2.4]

-The ratio of institutional investors and overseas investors to the shareholders of Nagoya Electric Works Co., Ltd. (hereinafter, the Company) is relatively low at present.
-However, the Company will continue to consider the use of electronic voting platforms and the translation of convocation notices into English based on the opinions and requests of shareholders and investors as well as various procedures to take and costs.
+The ratio of institutional investors and overseas investors to the shareholders of NEW is relatively low at present.
+However, NEW will continue to consider the use of electronic voting platforms and the translation of convocation notices into English based on the opinions and requests of shareholders and investors as well as various procedures to take and costs.

 [Supplementary Principle 2.4.1]

-The Company believes that in order for the Company to respond to changes in the market environment and needs and to grow over the mid- to long- term, it is important to respect the individuality of each employee and to utilize the experience and expertise of each to come up with new ideas.
-To achieve this goal, the Company has set a target of increasing the ratio of female managers to 3.5% or more by FY2030 (1.2% in FY2022), and is promoting the systematic development of female employees into management positions and conducting in-house training programs.
-Although the Company has not set measurable targets for the promotion of foreign nationals and mid-career hires to management positions, the Company has a system in place that allows them to receive fair evaluation and career advancement regardless of their attributes.
+NEW believes that in order for NEW to respond to changes in the market environment and needs and to grow over the mid- to long- term, it is important to respect the individuality of each employee and to utilize the experience and expertise of each to come up with new ideas.
+To achieve this goal, NEW has set a target of increasing the ratio of female managers to 3.5% or more by FY2030 (1.3% in FY2023), and is promoting the systematic development of female employees into management positions and conducting in-house training programs.
+Although the NEW has not set measurable targets for the promotion of foreign nationals and mid-career hires to management positions, NEW has a system in place that allows them to receive fair evaluation and career advancement regardless of their attributes.

-In human resource development, the Company believes it is important to foster a corporate culture that prevents organizational inertia and to create an environment in which young employees can demonstrate their abilities.
-The Company will continue to provide a wide range of external training opportunities for young employees and managers alike, and continue to create an environment that facilitates access to external knowledge and human networks, thereby creating an environment conducive to innovation creation.
+In human resource development, NEW believes it is important to foster a corporate culture that prevents organizational inertia and to create an environment in which young employees can demonstrate their abilities.
+To foster the development of personnel capable of managing the organization with an executive perspective, NEW conducts Junior Board Development Training and Selective Leader Training.
+In FY2022, NEW implemented Junior Board Development Training aimed at nurturing personnel capable of organizational management from an executive viewpoint.
+Moving forward, NEW will continue to provide opportunities for external training to a wide range of employees from junior staff to management levels.
+NEW will continue to create an environment that facilitates access to external knowledge and human networks, fostering a foundation for innovation.

 [Principle 3.1 Full Disclosure]

-(iv) The Company will consider for disclosure its policies and procedures for the Board of Directors' selection and dismissal of senior management and nomination of candidates for directors.
+(iv) NEW will consider for disclosure its policies and procedures for the Board of Directors' selection and dismissal of senior management and nomination of candidates for director positions.

 [Supplementary Principle 3.1.2]

-The Company has its website in English.
-The Company will continue to consider the introduction of the notice of convocation and other related materials in English based on the composition of the Company's shareholders.
+NEW has its website in English.
+NEW will continue to consider the introduction of the notice of convocation and other related materials in English based on the composition of NEW's shareholders.

 [Supplementary Principle 4.1.3]

-The company has not established selection criteria for nominating a successor to the position of the President.
-However, all directors including outside directors and directors who are Audit and Supervisory Committee members are to be consulted while the current President is recommended as the basis for the nomination.
+NEW has not established selection criteria for nominating a successor to the position of the President.
+However, all Directors including Outside Directors and Directors who are Audit and Supervisory Committee Members are to be consulted while the current President is recommended as the basis for the nomination.

-In addition, in order to develop human resources to become successors to senior management who will contribute to the enhancement of the Company’s value over the mid- to long-term, the Company has them attend external training programs as appropriate to improve their abilities by accumulating knowledge and experience, educating and guiding subordinates, and is working to develop human resources to become successors.
+In addition, in order to develop human resources to become successors to senior management who will contribute to the enhancement of NEW’s value over the mid- to long-term, NEW has them attend external training programs as appropriate to improve their abilities by accumulating knowledge and experience, educating and guiding subordinates, and is working to develop human resources to become successors.

 [Supplementary Principle 4.2.2]

-The Board of Directors of the Company has concluded that the most effective way to contribute to solving social issues is to transform the Company itself into a comprehensive equipment company and lead the industry, and that the source to strengthen and ensure this is to provide new products and services in a wide range of fields.
-Based on this, the Company has identified social issues to be solved and a policy for solving them.
+NEW's Board of Directors has concluded that the most effective way to contribute to solving social issues is to transform NEW itself into a comprehensive equipment company and lead the industry, and that the source to strengthen and ensure this is to provide new products and services in a wide range of fields.
+Based on this, NEW has identified social issues to be solved and a policy for solving them.

-Sustainability activities are overseen through regular reports from the Sustainability Committee, which is chaired by the director in charge of SDGs promotion.
+Sustainability activities are overseen through regular reports from the Sustainability Committee, which is chaired by the Director in charge of sustainability promotion.

 [Supplementary Principle 4.3.2]

-The Company does not set criteria for the selection of the President.
-However, the Board of Directors, including outside directors and directors who are Audit and Supervisory Committee member, shall discuss the matter thoroughly and nominate a person with outstanding character, insight and ability based on his/her business background.
-The Company will continue to consider appointment of the President in accordance with more objective, timely and transparent procedures.
+NEW does not set criteria for the selection of the President.
+However, the Board of Directors, including the Outside Directors and the Directors who are Audit and Supervisory Committee Members, shall discuss the matter thoroughly and nominate a person with outstanding character, insight and ability based on his/her business background.
+NEW will continue to consider appointment of the President in accordance with more objective, timely and transparent procedures.

 [Supplementary Principle 4.3.3]

-The Company does not set criteria for the dismissal of the President.
-However, the Board of Directors, including outside directors and directors who are Audit and Supervisory Committee members, shall resolve such dismissal after thorough discussions if it is deemed appropriate due to significant damage to the corporate value of the Company, such as violation of laws and regulations or the articles of incorporation.
-The Company will continue to consider dismissal of the President in accordance with more objective, timely and transparent procedures.
+NEW does not set criteria for the dismissal of the President.
+However, the Board of Directors, including the Outside directors and directors who are Audit and Supervisory Committee Members, shall resolve such dismissal after thorough discussions if it is deemed appropriate due to significant damage to NEW's corporate value, such as violation of laws and regulations or the articles of incorporation.
+NEW will continue to consider dismissal of the President in accordance with more objective, timely and transparent procedures.

 [Supplementary Principle 4.10.1]